hyperiumjailbreak/hyperiumjailbreak.github.io/docs/privacy.md

 ## Analytics

-* Minecraft - Minecraft includes analytics by default ("Snooper"), which before 3.0 is not modified. *After 3.0*, we modified this feature so that you can turn this off in the settings menu, and removed the specific GUI.
+* Minecraft - Minecraft includes analytics by default ("Snooper"). *Between versions 3.0.0 to 3.2.1*, we modified this feature so that you can turn this off in the settings menu, and removed the specific GUI.
-* HyperiumJailbreak team - When you start the client, it sends a request to our servers, only to update the player count. *This is fully anonymous except for your IP, which is processed by [Cloudflare](https://cloudflare.com)*.
+* HyperiumJailbreak team - When you start the client, it sends a request to our servers, **only to update the player count** and **check for updates**. *This is fully anonymous except for your IP, which is processed by [Cloudflare](https://cloudflare.com)*.

 ### Third Party Privacy Policies